AdamxzV3/Token-Stealer/README.md

 ## :inbox_tray: Installation

 1. Download this repo or clone it
-2. Install the required packages: `pip install -r requirements.txt`
+2. Install the required packages: `By running Install.bat`

 ## :keyboard: Usage